 Alexandre Braeckman has dropped an update on the future of reported Leeds United transfer target Charles De Ketelaere.

-Indeed, over his 39 Jupiler Pro League appearances in 2021/22, the £17k-per-week talent was in astonishing form, scoring 14 goals, registering nine assists and creating 16 big chances for his team-mates, along with making 1.8 key passes, taking two shots and completing 1.4 dribbles per game.
+Indeed, over his 39 Jupiler Pro League appearances last season, the £27m-rated striker proved just how promising a prospect he truly is, scoring 14 goals, providing nine assists and creating 16 big chances for his teammates, in addition to making an average of 1.8 key passes, taking 2.0 shots and completing 1.4 dribbles per game.

-These returns saw the eight-cap international average a quite remarkable SofaScore match rating of 7.25, ranking him not only as Alfred Schreuder’s fourth-best performer in the league but also the 13th-best player in the entire Belgian top flight last time out.
+These returns saw the £17k-per-week attacker average a simply sensational SofaScore match rating of 7.25, not only ranking him as Alfred Schreuder’s fourth-best performer in the league but also the 13th-best player in the division as a whole.